aostanin/nixos-config/README.md

 4. Add age key to `.sops.yaml`.
 Use `ssh-keyscan <IP_ADDRESS> | ssh-to-age` to get the key.
 5. Update the keys on SOPS encrypted files with `fd -p secrets/sops -tf -e enc -e enc.yaml -x sops updatekeys -y`.
 6. Add Cloudflare Tunnel and TailScale settings to `secrets/terranix/default.nix`.
-7. Run `nix flake run .# -- apply` from the `terranix` directory to set up the Cloudflare Tunnel.
+7. Run `nix run .# -- apply` from the `terranix` directory to set up the Cloudflare Tunnel.
 8. Deploy the NixOS configuration with `deploy -s --ssh-user root --hostname <IP_ADDRESS> .#<HOST>.system`
-9. Run `nix flake run .# -- apply` from the `terranix` directory again to set the TailScale settings.
+9. Run `nix run .# -- apply` from the `terranix` directory again to set the TailScale settings.
 10. Deploy the Home Manager configuration with `deploy -s .#<HOST>.home`.